NeuroJSON/jnifti/JNifTi_specification.md

 The three subfields are
 * **`Data`** : this is the only required subfield, and its value must be the same as the array data format described in the above subsection;
-* **`Properties`**: this optional subfield can storage additional auxillary data using either an array or structure;
+* **`Properties`**: this optional subfield can storage additional auxiliary data using either an array or structure;
 * **`_DataInfo_`**: this optional subfield is the JData-compatible metadata record, which, if present, must be located as the 1st element of `NIFTIData`.

-The NIFTIData structure can accommodate additional user-defined subfields and those shall be treated as auxillary data.
+The NIFTIData structure can accommodate additional user-defined subfields and those shall be treated as auxiliary data.

 #### Composite data types

-From Table 2, five of the data types are composite data types and must be stored using the annotated array format (for both text and binary forms).
+From Table 2, six of the data types are composite data types and must be stored using the annotated array format (for both text and binary forms).

 Note that `double128` and `complex256` are not supported in the IEEE 754 specification,